 In case you missed the excitement, here’s the Create-A-Day 2015 year in review:

-Or you can simply click here and work your way down through!
+Or you can simply click here and work your way down through wonderful plethora of creative resources!
 I hope you’ve enjoyed our year of creativity.
 If you find any dead links, comment and let me know so I can keep these resources as current as possible.
 Don’t forget to visit again and please use these resources for your church or ministry.

 And don’t forget: Make His praise GLORIOUS!!